by Susan Flantzer

 Karin Månsdotter was one of several mistresses of Erik XIV, King of Sweden (1533 – 1577), and then briefly his Queen Consort.
 She was born on November 6, 1550, in Uppland, Sweden.
 Her father Måns was a mercenary and then a prison guard.
 Karin’s surname Månsdotter is a patronym, meaning daughter of Måns.
 Her mother Ingrid came from a family of peasants.
 It is thought that both of Karin’s parents died around 1560.

-Gert Cantor was a musician at the court of Eric XIV, King of Sweden, and was also a favorite and confidant of the king.
-Cantor and his wife also managed an inn, which was frequented by the guests of the royal court.
+Gert Cantor was a musician at the court of Eric XIV, King of Sweden, and also a favorite and confidant of the king.
+Cantor and his wife managed an inn frequented by the guests of the royal court.
 Karin Månsdotter was employed as a serving girl in the inn.
 Cantor’s wife managed the inn and introduced Karin to King Erik XIV.
 Erik XIV and Karin first met at the beginning of 1565.
-Karin then moved into Tre Kronor, a castle located in Stockholm, Sweden, on the site where the Royal Palace is today.
+Karin then moved into Tre Kronor, a castle in Stockholm, Sweden, on the site where the Royal Palace is today.
 Karin worked as a chambermaid for Elisabet Vasa, Erik IV’s half-sister from the second marriage of his father Gustav I Vasa, King of Sweden to Margareta Eriksdotter Leijonhufvud.
 Also, Karin took care of Virginia Eriksdotter (born 1559) one of Erik XIV’s illegitimate children by his mistress Agda Persdotter.

-Erik XIV was very taken by the teenage Karin and there are indications that early on he deeply loved her and wanted to marry her.
+Erik XIV was very taken by the teenage Karin.
+There are indications that early on he deeply loved her and wanted to marry her.
 Erik suffered from occasional bouts of mental illness and those closest to him noted that Karin had a calming effect on him.
 Karin quickly became Erik’s favorite mistress and he dismissed his other mistresses.
 She was given expensive clothes, her own apartments and servants, and openly appeared with Erik at court.
 When Karin and Erik’s first child Sigrid was born in 1566, she was immediately treated like a real princess.

 Erik and Karin had four children.
 The first two were born before the second official marriage in 1568 (see below) but were later legitimized.
 The last two died in early childhood.

-• Princess Sigrid (1566 – 1633), married (1) Henrik Klasson Tott, had three children (2) Nils Nilsson Natt och Dag
+- Princess Sigrid (1566 – 1633), married (1) Henrik Klasson Tott, had three children (2) Nils Nilsson Natt och Dag

-• Prince Gustav (1568 – 1607), unmarried
+- Prince Gustav (1568 – 1607), unmarried

-• Prince Henrik (1570 – 1574)
+- Prince Henrik (1570 – 1574)

-• Prince Arnold (1572 – 1573)
+- Prince Arnold (1572 – 1573)

 Later the same morning, Erik XIV visited Svante Stensson Sture in prison, fell on his knees before him, and begged for his friendship.
 However, later that day, all five men were killed in their cells on Erik’s orders in what is known as the Sture Murders.
 Erik personally stabbed Nils Svantesson Sture to death.
 After the murders, Erik’s former tutor Dionysius Beurreus found him outside the castle in a state of agitation.
 Beurreus tried to calm Erik but instead, Erik issued an order to kill Beurreus and vanished into a nearby forest.
 The guards then stabbed Beurreus to death.
 Karin participated in the search for Erik.
 Three days after the murder, he was found in the village of Odensala, disguised as a peasant and confused, and was brought to Stockholm.
-Apparently, there were no immediate repercussions for Erik’s behavior.
+There were no immediate repercussions for Erik’s behavior.

-In 1567, Erik decided to marry Karin following the agreement he made with the state council in 1561 that he could marry whomever he pleased.
+In 1567, Erik decided to marry Karin following an agreement with the state council in 1561 that he could marry whomever he pleased.
 On December 29, 1567, Erik and Karin were married morganatically in a secret ceremony.
 In 1568, Karin was ennobled and a second official wedding was held in Storkyrkan (Great Church) in Stockholm, Sweden on July 4, 1568, followed the next day by Karin’s coronation as Queen of Sweden.

 Due to Erik’s behavior and his marriage to Karin, his younger half-brothers led a revolt against Erik with the support of many nobles that ended in his removal as King of Sweden in September 1568 and his eldest half-brother succeeding to the throne as Johan III, King of Sweden.
 In January 1569, the Riksdag (parliament) legally dethroned Erik.